thejasbharadwaj/Pakistan-flood-mapping-GEE/README.md

 | Nawabshah (Shaheed Benazirabad) | Key agricultural district |
 | Hyderabad | Major city — southern Sindh |

-> **Note:** 3 additional districts (Jamshoro, Qambar Shahdadkot, Matiari) were intended for analysis but are not available in the FAO GAUL Level-2 dataset used.
-Results are therefore conservative estimates.

 ---

 ## 🎯 What This Project Does